Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## SYNC STATUS

-*celestia_consensus_fast_syncing*
+*cometbft_consensus_fast_syncing*

-Celestia Fast Synchronisation Metric: A metric that indicates whether a node in the Celestia consensus system is performing fast synchronisation.
+Fast Synchronisation Metric: A metric that indicates whether a node in the Dymension consensus system is performing fast synchronisation.
 When this metric has a value of 1, it means that the node is performing fast synchronisation.
 Conversely, a value of 0 indicates that the node is not currently performing fast synchronisation.
 Fast synchronisation is a process in which a node can quickly acquire a copy of the blockchain by downloading compressed states and blocks from full nodes in the network, which speeds up the process of catching up with the network.

 Value: Either NO SYNC (not block syncing) or SYNC (syncing)